hmdraza9/TestREST/README.md

 https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issue-attachments/#api-group-issue-attachments

 28 Nov 2023 - Filter out the contents of response using queryParam, using JsonPath to fetch the respective comment out of 5 of them

+1 Dec 2023 - Started scripting for OAuth.
+Docx file for help, Start from lecture 62